MarioniLab/scTeachingMaterials/README.md

 It currently relies on packages from Bioconductor version 3.6, and will be updated as required.

 - `basic/` uses read count data with ERCC spike-ins from the Fluidigm system.
-This covers the basic concepts of scRNA-seq data analysis and takes approximately 2 hours to complete.
+This covers the basic concepts of scRNA-seq data analysis and takes approximately 2.5 hours to complete.
-- `droplet/` uses the PBMC dataset from 10X Genomics.
+- `droplet/` uses the publicly available Pan T cell dataset from 10X Genomics.
 This describes the analysis of droplet-based scRNA-seq data and takes approximately 1 hour to complete.

 Obviously, timings are dependent on the number of questions from the audience, and should be treated appropriately.